purseclab/Pieces/README.md

 TODO: Will add this soon too.

 ## Citing this work.
-Pieces is built using a bunch of works and many more are on the way..
+Pieces is built using a bunch of existing work and many more are on the way...

 If you like or use our work.
 Please cite us using:
 1. [EC](https://ieeexplore.ieee.org/document/10179285)